Galahad (band)

-Galahad are an English progressive rock band formed in 1985.
-They have released 11 studio albums, 6 live albums and 3 rarities collections as well as a couple of offshoot project albums in the guise of the Galahad Acoustic Quintet and the Galahad Electric Company.
-Over the last 38 years they have played with the likes of Pendragon, IQ and Twelfth Night.
+Galahad is an English progressive rock band formed in 1985 in Bournemouth.
+They should not be confused with the German medieval folk rock band of the same name.
+They have released 12 studio albums, six live albums and three rarities collections, as well as two offshoot project albums under the names Galahad Acoustic Quintet and the Galahad Electric Company.
+Over the past 38 years they have played with the likes of Pendragon, IQ and Twelfth Night.
 Galahad have performed their own shows and at festivals in Europe and North America, and have sold tens of thousands of albums despite never having had a major record deal.
-All releases are on their own 'Avalon Records' imprint other than some re-issues which are released in association with Polish label 'Oskar Productions'.